10 Excellent Project Scheduling Tools for 2021

 Ideally, you’ll create your project schedules within a project scheduling software so that all of the important project information is consolidated in one collaborative workspace and accessible to the various members of your team.
 Once the project is created, everybody will be able to monitor changes and updates in real-time, helping to streamline communications and workflows.

-What are the three main types of schedules?
+What are the three main types of project schedules?

 Depending on your team, your timeline, your resources, and your methodologies, the type of schedule you create can vary.
 Here are three common types of project schedules many companies follow: